Data Subjects, who are they?

 The GDPR does not actually mention EU Citizen nor Residents.
-It instead uses the term “Data Subject”.
+It instead uses the term "Data Subject".
 So who is a Data Subject?
-We know they a “natural individuals” however, does the Data Subject has to be an EU Citizen or can they be non-EU Citizens?
-As we all know, the GDPR is aimed at protecting the privacy of EU Citizens and that is quite clear in the regulation.
-However, not all people residing in the EU hold nationality of a member state.
+We know they a "natural individuals" however, does the Data Subject has to be an EU Citizen or can they be non-EU Citizens?
+You often see EU Citizens being used in articles to describe the data subject.
+However, not all people residing in the EU hold the nationality of a member state.

 So lets first define who is a Citizen.

 The EU Article 20(1) describes EU Citizenship thus: